Electronic signatures are here to stay, and that means we need to protect ourselves against forgeries and the legal fallout from fake signatures.

 If you’re like most people, while you’re shopping for a solution to streamline your signing process, you don’t want that convenience to come at the cost of security.

-In this post, we’ll examine how you can ensure your signatures are real with a signing solution like eversign.
+In this post, we’ll examine how you can ensure your signatures are real with an online signature solution like Xodo Sign.

 Different Types of Electronic Signatures